Skip to content

 New American · Alaskan Seafood · $$$ · West Anchorage

-The open secret of Anchorage dining — an unassuming West Side address hiding the city's most technically precise kitchen.
+The open secret of Anchorage dining.
+An unassuming West Side address hiding the city's most technically precise kitchen.
 Alaskan oysters roasted casino-style, Manila clams in green curry, and seasonal seafood prepared with a chef's conviction that never wavers.
 Rated 4.7 out of 5 across nearly 4,000 reviews.

 Food 9.0